The library of Sabine Baring-Gould 1834-1924

 Access to the collections

 As can be seen, changes in the location of collections mean that individual items will not always be accessible.
 It is strongly recommended that locations are contacted in advance, preferably by email.
-In many cases a copy of the item can be located in other libraries through such sources as COPAC or other on-line library catalogues.
+In many cases an alternative copy of printed items can be located in other libraries through such sources as JISC Library Hub Discover or other on-line library catalogues.
 An excellent recent article by Martin Graebe, "Sabine Baring-Gould's library: past,present and future" can be found in the Transactions of the Sabine Baring-Gould Appreciation Society, vol. 13 (2013), p.
 48-54.

 |BAR||Barnstaple Library.
 Accessible within normal opening hours.|